ylabate/holbertonschool-shell/permissions/README.md

 change the owner user to vincent and owner group to staff for all files and directory present in the current directory
 #15-symbolic_link_permissions
 change the owner and group of _hello to vincent:staff
+#16-if_only
+change the user owner of hello to vincent only if the actuall owner is vincent